AndyObtiva/glimmer-dsl-libui/README.md

 - Bidirectional Data-Binding to declaratively wire and automatically synchronize GUI with Business Models
 - Custom Widget support
 - Scaffolding for new custom widgets, apps, and gems
-- Native-Executable packaging on Mac, Windows, and Linux
+- Native-Executable packaging on Mac, Windows, and Linux.

 Example: